lukenorberg/ASE-220-Final/README.md

 Luke Norberg
 * added PUT requests for Create, Update, and Delete requests.
 * implemented details page and the get request
-* modified filtered to work with pagination
+* modified filter functionality to work with pagination
 * filmed presentation

 Anna Dinius